 Karl Benz patented the three-wheeled Motor Car, known as the "Motorwagen," in 1886.
-It was the first true, modern automobile.
+It was the first true, modern automobile, meaning Benz is most often identified as the man who invented the car.
 Benz also patented his own throttle system, spark plugs, gear shifters, a water radiator, a carburetor and other fundamentals to the automobile.
 Benz eventually built a car company that still exists today as the Daimler Group.

 Benz patented the first gasoline-powered car, but he wasn't the original visionary of self-propelled vehicles.
 Some highlights in the history of the car:

 - Leonardo da Vinci had sketched a horseless, mechanized cart in the early 1500s.
 Like many of his designs, it wasn't built in his lifetime.
 However, a replica is on display at the Chateau Clos Lucé (opens in new tab), Leonardo's last home and now a museum.

 - Sailing chariots, propelled by the wind were in use in China when the first Westerners visited, and in 1600, Simon Steven of Holland built one that carried 28 people and covered 39 miles (63 km) in two hours, according to General Motors.

 - Nicholas-Joseph Cugnot, a Frenchman, built a self-propelled vehicle with a steam engine in 1769.
 The cart, designed to move artillery pieces, moved at a walking pace (2 mph or 3.2 km/h) and had to stop every 20 minutes to build a new head of steam.